Reusable launch vehicle: Vertical (retrograde)

 Systems like the McDonnell Douglas DC-X (Delta Clipper) and those by SpaceX are examples of a retrograde system.
 The boosters of Falcon 9 and Falcon Heavy land using one of their nine engines.
 The Falcon 9 rocket is the first orbital rocket to vertically land its first stage on the ground.
 The first stage of Starship is caught by the same arms that raise it to the launch platform after performing most of the typical steps of a retrograde landing.
 Starship's second stage is also planned to be caught by arms attached to a tower when landing on Earth or to land vertically on the Moon or Mars.
 Blue Origin's New Shepard suborbital rocket also lands vertically back at the launch site.
 Retrograde landing typically requires about 10% of the total first stage propellant, reducing the payload that can be carried due to the rocket equation.

+As of August 2026, VTVL first-stage recovery of orbital rockets has been achieved by the following: